xddxdd/blog/source/_posts/en/article/modify-website/docker-share-network-namespace-bird-high-availability.lantian/index.md

 Scheme 2: Three Containers
 --------------------------

 I chose the [Busybox container](https://hub.docker.com/_/busybox?tab=tags) to run forever, since it's small enough and occupies negligible memory space.
-The latest version of Busybox is 1.31.1 when I am writing this article, but since images of 1.31.1 is still updated periodically, I chose the image for 1.31.0, which was last updated 3 months ago.
+The latest version of Busybox is 1.31.1 when I am writing this post, but since images of 1.31.1 is still updated periodically, I chose the image for 1.31.0, which was last updated 3 months ago.

 I run `tail -f /dev/null` with Busybox, so it will run forever without eating CPU cycles.
 In addition, I set labels to the container to prevent Watchtower from auto updating it.